Parents: Apollo was born by Zeus, King of the Gods, and the Titaness Leto on the Greek island of Delos. [Read the story...]

 Apollo's symbols were the lyre, the tripod, the laurel tree and the navel stone.
-His plants were the myrtle and the laurel.
+His plants were the myrtle and the laurel tree.
 Apollo's sacred animals were the wolf, the raven and the lizard.

-Apollo was worshiped as a "Mouse Daemon" in Ancient Troy and the Greek islands.
-When he was in a bad mood, he caused the invasion of mice, transmitting plague to a place.
+Apollo was worshipped as a "Mouse Daemon" in Ancient Troy and in the Greek islands.
+When he was in a bad mood, he caused the invasion of mice and transmitted the plague in one place.
 When he was in a good mood, he destroyed all the mice.

-Apollo excelled in important music contests, competing against Greek god Hermes and the Satyr Pan as well as other deities.
+Apollo excelled in important musical contests and competed against the Greek god Hermes and the Satyr Pan as well as other deities.

-In addition, Apollo owned the precious gift of prophecy, given to him by his father Zeus in his infancy.
+In addition, Apollo possessed the precious gift of prophecy, given to him by his father Zeus in his childhood.
 He was the patron of the ancient city of Delphi, where the first oracle of Ancient Greece was located.
-The district was considered to be the Navel of the World (the "Omphalus") in Ancient times.
+The district was considered in ancient times as the Navel of the World (the "Omphalus").